 This is a restricted-entry program.
 Students are required to submit an application to the College and a separate application to the nursing program.
-A total of 50 credits of specific prerequisites must be completed.
+A total of 52 credits of specific prerequisites must be completed.
 All prerequisites must be completed with a grade of 'C' or better prior to beginning the nursing program.
-Thirty (30) of the 50 credits must be completed by the end of fall term preceding admission and must include at least one term of BI231 Human Anatomy and Physiology I. Selection of applicants is based on a point system described in the application/information packet.
+Thirty (30) of the 52 credits must be completed by the end of fall term preceding application and must include BI231 Human Anatomy and Physiology I. Selection of applicants is based on a point system described in the application/information packet.